bbatsov/metaredux/_posts/2018-11-09-ciders-orchard-the-heart.md

 #### Project Status

-`MrAnderson` has been serving us well for years, but it definitely has room for improvement and I know that it's author could use some help getting `MrAnderson` to the next level.
+`MrAnderson` has been serving us well for years, but it definitely has room for improvement and I know that its author could use some help getting `MrAnderson` to the next level.

 In particular, I'd love it if someone fixed [this bug](https://github.com/benedekfazekas/mranderson/issues/7).